abalabokhin/NWNForBG/README.md

 * Gorion - for the provided night Beggar's Nest location image
 * Insomniator2 - for a great help with weidu adaptation and especially for the script that can generate weidu code to set string refs for binary files (cre, are, etc.)
 * megrimlock - for helping with proof-reading english tra files
-* p\_zombie - for testing, help with bp-bgt-worldmap adaptation and preparing a dedicated map for NWN content
+* p\_zombie - for testing, help with BP-BGT-Worldmap adaptation and preparing a dedicated map for NWN content
 * Apxu - for coding a component with a dedicated NWN content map
 * Tipun - for coding a component to make the mod to be a dedicated campaign
 * JohnBob - for helping with icons positins and some weidu coding
-* Roberciiik and Weigo - for changing bp-bgt-worldmap for this mod and for the bp-bgt-worldmap mod itself
+* Roberciiik and Weigo - for changing BP-BGT-Worldmap for this mod and for the BP-BGT-Worldmap mod itself
 * argent77 - for help with TIS files and useful weidu libraries
 * scheele - for testing, some ideas for the mod and help with proof-reading Russian texts
 * arcanecoast.ru - thanks to the whole community for the help with weidu modding and mod/assembly testing, bug reporting, etc